sfigg/commercialization-public/design/device-experiences/modern-standby-wi-fi-connected-scenarios.md

 <tr class="odd">
 <td><p>The system can receive mail notifications while in modern standby.</p></td>
 <td><p>If the Mail app is configured to be on the lock screen, updates should be seen on the lock screen immediately on resume from modern standby.
 Ensure all emails are received.</p></td>
 <td><p>When a notification is not received, a trace is needed to diagnose the problem.
-For information about how to capture a trace and analyze the information, see [Capture and view a WPA trace for modern standby diagnostics](capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md).</p></td>
+For information about how to capture a trace and analyze the information, see <a href="capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md" data-raw-source="[Capture and view a WPA trace for modern standby diagnostics](capture-and-view-a-wpa-trace-for-modern-standby-diagnostics.md)">Capture and view a WPA trace for modern standby diagnostics</a>.</p></td>
 </tr>
 </tbody>
 </table>

 The [Windows Hardware Certification Kit (HCK)](https://msdn.microsoft.com/windows/hardware/dn913721.aspx#test) includes modern standby tests that exercise entering and exiting modern standby on a system.
 Running the following tests will further validate the readiness of the system: